 Chicago is taking the food hall concept to a whole new level.
 Eat, sip, shop, learn and more at these buzzing food court meets epicurean market hybrids.
+Here's a primer on the four biggest food halls in Chicago: Revival and Latinicity in the Loop, Eataly in the River North neighborhood and Chicago French Market in the West Loop.

 New in 2016, Revival Food Hall is a massive 24,000-square-foot all-local foodie destination in the Daniel Burnham-designed 1907 building featuring 15 fast-casual stalls.
 Outposts include locations of Wicker Park's Antique Taco, ramen-focused Furious Spoon and charcuterie operation Danke, along with a coffee bar that transitions into an evening liquor bar and indoor-outdoor event space on the sixth floor.